Avondale PA Dog Day Care

 Each Camper is required to:

-- Be spayed or neutered if over 6 months old, and
+- Be spayed or neutered if over 7 months old.

 Be current on rabies, distemper and bordetella vaccinations.
 If the bordetella